-If you ask just about any attorney, he or she will tell you that they are client service-oriented; that the practice of law is after all a service business.
+If you ask just about any attorney, he or she will tell you that they are client service oriented; that the practice of law is after all a service business.
 But there is not a single firm where service cannot be improved, and sometimes in rather significant ways.
 And given today's business environment, no firm can afford to overlook any opportunity to improve upon client service.

 In this article I'm going to pick on telephone practices.
-In the course of my work as Law Practice Management Coordinator at the Pennsylvania Bar Association, and as a private consultant, I call dozens of law firms each day.
+In the course of my work at the Pennsylvania Bar Association, and as a private consultant, I call dozens of law firms each day.
 Here are some real life experiences which illustrate what NOT to do at your firm.
 Your firm may be included among these, but there's a good chance that you won't know unless you make it your business to find out.

 Firm ABC chooses to have an automated attendant pick up their calls.
 The caller is directed to enter the extension of the desired party in order to complete the call.
 A directory option is available.
 After spelling the party's name in the directory, the call is transferred.
-But neither "Silicon Sally" nor the attorney's voicemail announces the actual extension selected.
-Therefore, unless the caller remembers to ask the attorney for the extension, the caller must again look up the name in the directory for the next call, which is time consuming.
-Service would be improved if each party would simply begin their voicemail recording by saying "This is attorney Smith at extension 344..."
-Better yet, mail each client a printed directory which fits in their wallet.
+But neither "Silicon Sally" nor the attorney's voice mail announces the actual extension selected.
+Therefore, unless the caller remembers to ask the attorney for the extension, the caller must again look up the name in the directory for the next call, and for every call thereafter, which is time consuming.
+Service would be improved if each party would simply begin their voice mail recording by saying "This is attorney Smith at extension 344..."
+Better yet, mail each client a printed directory which fits in their wallet or under their telephone.

 Firm DEF wants all calls to be answered by a "live" person.
-However, their receptionist is over-worked and/or under-trained, and after the call goes unanswered for 5 rings, the automated attendant picks up the call after all with a recording that says, "We are sorry, our receptionist is busy-Your call is important to us-Please remain on the line and we will be with you momentarily."
+However, their receptionist is over-worked and probably under-trained.
+After the call goes unanswered for 5 rings, the automated attendant picks up the call with a recording that says, "We are sorry, our receptionist is busy. . .Your call is important to us. . .Please remain on the line and we will be with you momentarily."
 The moments spread into minutes, and the now-annoying message replays over and over.
 After a typical wait of about five minutes on hold with this firm, a receptionist finally picks up.
 She is unapologetic, and when the lengthy delay is mentioned, her only response is "I'm just covering for the receptionist."
-The secretaries should be taught teamwork to cover phones for the receptionist.
-An option to leave a message in a general mailbox, rather than wait on hold for so long, would be a reasonable solution.
+As if that is a sufficient response to make the caller feel better-in reality it only angers the caller even more!
+The secretaries at this firm should be taught teamwork to help cover incoming call overflow for the receptionist.
+An option to leave a message in a general mailbox, rather than wait on hold for so long, would be another reasonable solution.
 And the receptionist's attitude must be "adjusted" so she doesn't worsen the situation, and that includes anyone who temporarily wears that "hat".

 Some firms have too few lines, and yield persistent busy signals.
-At many firms calls being transferred from one extension to another are routinely disconnected, intercepted by an incorrect person who then hangs up in embarrassment, or sent to voicemail without the caller's permission.
-Sometimes when the caller "escapes" to the operator so as to leave some detailed instructions, the operator responds that she must put the caller back into voicemail as she's "not allowed" to take messages.
+At many firms calls being transferred from one extension to another are routinely disconnected, intercepted by an incorrect person who then hangs up in embarrassment, or sent to voice mail without the caller's permission.
+Sometimes when the caller "escapes" to the operator so as to leave some detailed instructions, the operator responds that she must put the caller back into voice mail because she's "not allowed" to take messages by hand.